Plastic Bag Ban & Paper Bag Fee

 Plastic carryout bags cannot be given to customers.

-A fee of at least 10¢ must be charged for every paper bag provided to customers, through all points-of-sale.
+A fee of at least 10¢ must be charged for each paper bag provided, through all points-of-sale.

-• Bag fees must be separately itemized on receipts.
+- Bag fees must be itemized on receipts.

 Mandatory paper bag fees serve three main purposes:

-• To encourage customers to bring their own bag or opt not to use one, when possible.
+- To encourage customers to bring their own bag or not use bags, if possible.

-• Prevents a competitive dis/advantage for any business based on their in/ability to absorb the cost of bags.
+- Prevents a competitive advantage based on a business's ability to absorb the costs of paper bags.

 The plastic bag ban and paper bag fee does not apply to any type of bag used solely to contain: